twistedtwig/hoh-Architecture/README.md

 3. register the query and command handlers with the IServiceCollection

 ## Configuration
-There are various options that can be set at the top level via configuration, [framework\hoh.architecture.scaffolding\Configuration\CommandQueryLoggingType.cs](see CommandQueryLoggingType) for the configuration class
+There are various options that can be set at the top level via configuration, [see CommandQueryLoggingType](framework/hoh.architecture.scaffolding/Configuration/CommandQueryLoggingType.cs) for the configuration class

 The default values in the above class show what will be initially setup.
 These can be overridden in a variety of ways